This function performs model validation by k-fold cross validation for

 be used to train a model across a regularization path, and optionally a

-.
+range of alpha.
 The fold that is left out

 is then used to measure the performance of the model.
 We proceed across